The best and worst reasons to do further study in accountancy and financial management

 Do graduate reccruiters want candidates with postgraduate qualifications?

-Graduate recruiters don’t tend to look for a postgraduate qualification such as Masters degrees or PhDs so doing postgraduate study in accountancy and finance isn't necessary, and won’t necessarily put you at an advantage compared to those applying straight from undergraduate studies.
+Graduate recruiters don’t tend to look for a postgraduate qualification such as Masters degrees or PhDs so doing postgraduate study in accountancy and finance isn't necessary, and generally won't put you at an advantage compared to those applying straight from undergraduate studies.
 A recruiter at EY recently commented, 'We take on Masters students for our graduate programme but the application process and programmes will be the same as undergraduate so studying a postgraduate course or not is totally up to them.'

 Some students who haven't studied accounting at undergraduate level feel that to study the subject at Masters level will give them more confidence when applying to employers.
 You will need to demonstrate the difference this has made when applying, however, to convince an employer that this added confidence is to their advantage too.